ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 # Operational Carbon Emissions

 Operational carbon, also known as carbon emissions from use or usage emissions, refers to the [greenhouse gas (GHG)](/glossary#greenhouse-gases) emissions associated with the actual operation and use of a device or product over its lifetime.
-Operational carbon excludes emissions from the manufacturing, transportation, maintenance, consumables/replacements or end-of-life disposal phases, which instead fall under [embodied carbon](/glossary#embodied-carbon).
+Operational carbon excludes emissions from the manufacturing, transportation, maintenance, consumables/replacements, and end-of-life disposal phases, which instead fall under [embodied carbon](/glossary#embodied-carbon).
 [Read more about life cycle emissions.](../lifecycle)

-Factors influencing operational carbon impact include the device's energy efficiency, usage patterns, life span and the [carbon intensity](/glossary#carbon-intensity) of the energy grid powering it.
+Factors influencing operational carbon impact include the device's energy efficiency, usage patterns, life span, and the [carbon intensity](/glossary#carbon-intensity) of the energy grid powering it.

 The ICT sector's electricity consumption was estimated at 1,183 TWh in 2022, accounting for 4.7 percent of the world's total electricity use in 2021[^worldbank].
 With the accelerating pace of digitalisation and the increasing reliance on ICT services and infrastructure, the energy demands of the sector are projected to rise further in the coming years.
 Minimising operational carbon through efficiency improvements and cleaner energy sources is therefore crucial, in conjunction with reducing embodied emissions, to comprehensively reduce the greenhouse gas impact of a product or device across its complete life cycle.